Baroque

 Baroque vs. Mannerism

 Mannerist artists explored complex themes and ideas, often depicting scenes from classical mythology or religious narratives.
 In contrast, Baroque artists sought to stir strong emotional responses in the viewer, frequently portraying dramatic and emotionally charged scenes from the Bible or the lives of saints.
-This focus on the human experience and the portrayal of intense emotions is a defining characteristic of Baroque art, designed to deeply engage the viewer.
+This focus on the human experience and the portrayal of intense emotions is a defining characteristic of Baroque art, designed to engage the viewer deeply.

 Furthermore, another significant difference between Mannerism and Baroque art is the role of the artist.
 Mannerist artists often saw themselves as intellectual elites, seeking to challenge the viewer with their complex and erudite works.
 On the other hand, Baroque artists were often seen as craftsmen or artisans whose primary goal was to create visually stunning works that would appeal to a broad audience.
 Moreover, this difference in approach is reflected in the styles and techniques used by each movement, with Mannerism emphasising intellectual complexity and Baroque art prioritising emotional impact and visual spectacle.